-The Managing Authority for Romania-Republic of Moldova Joint Operational Programme 2014-2020 has started the process of preparing Interreg NEXT Romania-Republic of Moldova Programme for 2021-2027.
+At the beginning of 2020, The Managing Authority for Romania-Republic of Moldova Joint Operational Programme 2014-2020 started the process of preparing Interreg VI-A NEXT Romania-Republic of Moldova Programme for 2021-2027.

 In March 2020, the Joint Programming Committee was set up.
 This is the main body to decide on the programming process and it is formed of representatives of public central and local authorities, as well as other stakeholders from both partner countries.
 The representativeness of the Joint Programming Committee is available here.

 On September 30, 2020, the Joint Programming Committee held its first on-line meeting, when the methodology of drafting the future programme was approved and it was decided to start the territorial analysis stage.
-The programme drafting methodology is based on the European draft regulations which are under approval, and on TESIM guidelines available for all programmes, which can be found here.
+The programme drafting methodology was based on the European regulations, and on TESIM guidelines available for all programmes, which can be found here.

-Furthermore, the public will be asked to send proposals on the draft of the programme, which will be published on this page of www.ro-md.net, as well as on www.mlpda.ro (Ministry of Public Works, Development and Administration in Romania) and on the website of the Ministry of Finance in the Republic of Moldova.
+Furthermore, the public was asked to send proposals on the draft of the programme, which was published on this page of www.ro-md.net, as well as on www.mlpda.ro (Ministry of Development, Public Works, and Administration in Romania) and on the website of the Ministry of Finance in the Republic of Moldova.

 Interreg VI-A Romania-Republic of Moldova Programme was approved by the European Commission on November 30, 2022.